COMP SCI 3004 - Operating Systems

 The course includes one problem-solving assignment and two practical assignments.
-These assignments will give you a solid theorectical understanding and practical (programming) skills of how key parts of an OS work.
+These assignments will give you a solid theorectical understanding and practical (programming) skills of how key parts of an OS work.or the course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.On average, students are expect to spend around 12 hours a week on this course, including lectures, tutorials, and doing the required readings.
 The practical assignments for this course are challenging, and the amount of time students need to spend on them will depend a lot on the level of programming skill.

 Learning Activities SummaryThe outline of the lecture component of the course is as follows:

 2 lectures on history and concepts

-7 lectures on process management (processes, CPU scheduling, process synchronization)
+8 lectures on process management (processes, CPU scheduling, process synchronization, deadlocks)

 6 lectures on memory management (main memory and virtual memory)